Brijesh-Bhardwaj/Brijesh_SDK/docs/LatestChangelog.md

-- bumped up the sdk version for multi-retailers features.
+ - Issue fix for user not able to connect instacart account (RPA-824)